wongjiahau/OS-Assignment-2017/part-c-real-time-os/Real-time-system.md

 If the fire and smoke is detected by the fire and smoke detector system, the following action shall be carried out.
 1. Send an emergency signal to the nearest Fire Brigade and the MRT Headquarters
-2. Broadcast a HALT signal to all the trains on the same lane to stop moving.
+2. Broadcast a HALT signal to all the trains that are going or had set off from respective MRT station and are destined to travel on the same track where the stalled train has caught fire to stop moving.
-3. Broadcast a HELP signal to all the trains on the opposite lane, so that the train on the opposite lane will stop near the train that caught fire, so that it can pick up the victims.
+3. Broadcast a HELP signal to all the trains on the opposite track, so that the train on the opposite track will stop near the train that caught fire, so that it can pick up the victims.
 4. Inform all the passengers to stay away from the fire source and get ready to walk out from the train through the exit door.
 5. Stop the train.
-6. Open the all the doors which are facing the opposite track except those doors which are near the fire source.
+6. Open the all the exit doors which are facing the opposite track except those exit doors which are near the fire source.
-7. Inform the passengers to walked out of the train to the side lane and wait for train on the opposite lane to arrive and pick them up.
+7. Inform the passengers to walked out of the train to the side lane of the MRT train track and wait for train on the opposite track to arrive and pick them up.
 ### Type
 Hard.
 Because the deadline must be met, else the consequences will be severe.
 ### Consequences if fail to complete before deadline